 Our Invisible Forest: What’s in a Drop of Seawater?

-Students in marine science, environmental science, physics, chemistry, biology, integrated science, biotechnology or STEAM courses use real-world, big data to investigate how our “invisible forest” influences ocean and Earth systems.
+Students in marine science, environmental science, physics, chemistry, biology, integrated science, biotechnology and/or STEAM courses can use this curriculum module in order to use real-world, big data to investigate how our “invisible forest” influences ocean and Earth systems.
 Students build an art project to represent their new understanding and share this with the broader community.